breaddog/personal-site/README.md

 ### Preamble

-This site is wholy built as a sake of personal expression of myself as an individual via design and code in both professional and personal capacities.
+This site is wholy built for the sake of personal expression as an individual via design and code in both professional and personal capacities.

 Initially conceived as a portfolio site to showcase my development skills, I have future plans to expand on it to cover more personal stuff.